 - 1. Prevention of microbial contamination of almonds is favored over reliance on corrective actions once contamination has occurred.
 Once pathogens are on almonds, they are nearly impossible to remove without resorting to a lethal process, or "kill step." - 2.
 To minimize microbial food safety hazards in almonds, growers should use GAPs in those areas over which they have control, such as sources of water, orchard management, fertilizer practices, etc. Some potential sources of contamination can be managed better than others.
 These should be the focus of your GAPs. - 3.
 Anything that can come in contact with almonds has the potential of contaminating them.
 Almonds can be contaminated by simple contact with sources of infection. - 4.
 Whenever water comes in contact with almonds, its source and quality dictate the potential for contamination.
 Irrigation water and water used to mix pesticides are two primary sources of contamination. - 5.
 All pesticides should only be used in strict accordance with manufacturer recommendations, and state and federal ordinances. - 6.
 Practices using manure and/or compost should be closely managed.
-Non-composted manure is a source of human pathogens and should not be used. - 7.
+Non-composted manure is a source of human pathogens and should not be used.
+Use only certified compost that meets microbial control specifications.
+See additional details on page 24. - 7.
 Worker hygiene practices play a critical role in minimizing potential contamination.
 Employee hygiene includes the availability of clean toilet facilities, hand-washing stations, training and enforcement of good hygiene policies. - 8.
 Accountability is important to a food safety program.
 The ability to trace back product from the consumer to the farm is critical.
 There is no assurance proper attention has been paid to risk prevention unless documentation of the operation is available.